This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 Case Management is available to schools that have an individual Service child or a very small number of Service children with a specific need related to the impact of their Armed Forces lifestyle.
 Case Management is a short-term intervention, managed by the SSCE Cymru team, working with schools and local authorities (LA) to identify support that could be accessed to overcome the challenges that the individual child or small groups of Service children may be facing.

-Case Management can be accessed by schools who have Service child(ren) who fall under this definition:
+Case Management can be accessed by schools who have Service child(ren) who fall under this Welsh Government definition:

-• Is a veteran who has been in service within the last two years
+• Is an Armed Forces Veteran who has been in Service within the past two years, Or

-• One of their parents died whilst serving in the Armed Forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
+• One of their parents died whilst serving in the Armed Forces and the learner has received a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

 Why Case Management?